animecyc/TitaniumAnimator/ios/README.md

 Once a rotation has been performed subsequent rotations will be performed from its last rotation angle.
 To simplify multiple rotations you can pass values > 360.
 For example to do two complete rotations you can pass a value of 720.

-## Text Color (iOS)
+## Text Color

-In order to animate the text color of a Ti.UI.Label you must use a compatiable label replacement.
+In order to animate the text color of a Ti.UI.Label on iOS you must use a compatiable label replacement.
 You can get a simple version here: [TitaniumCoreLabel](https://github.com/animecyc/TitaniumCoreLabel).

 ```javascript
 var CoreLabel = require('com.animecyc.corelabel'),